Nextiva / Blog / Customer Experience

 Operational KPIs linked to patient experience

 Beyond surveys, there are various operational KPIs that healthcare professionals keep track of to understand the performance of day-to-day functions.
-These KPIs are scattered across different phases of a patient’s journey, for example:

-• First call resolutionis a measure ofthe percentage of patient inquiries (calls, messages, etc.) resolved on the first contact without the need for repeat calls or hand-offs.
+• First call resolution is a measure of the percentage of patient inquiries (calls, messages, etc.) resolved on the first contact without the need for repeat calls or hand-offs.
 Healthcare call centers solve about 71% of patient issues on the first call, which shows there’s room to improve how quickly and effectively patient questions are answered.

 • Average handle time (AHT) is the average duration of a customer service interaction, for example, the time a patient spends on the phone with a scheduling agent or IT help desk, including hold time and wrap-up.
 AHT reflects efficiency in addressing patient needs.
 The goal here is to balance speed with care.
 It’s about 6.6 minutes for a healthcare contact center.